Meliox/FTPauto/README.md

 ## Transferetype-example

 # Usage
 Depending on you have multiple users or just a single user see sections below.
-A common feature is to use the common arguements listed here: [Arguments](#arguments)
+A common feature is to use the common arguments listed here: [Arguments](#arguments)

 ### Download - single user
 Now you can transfer something